pawelosipowski/cleanin_data_science/README.md

 4. placing word labels for activities in activity column

-5. using loop and dcast function creating new tidy data with the average of each variable for each activity and each subject
+5. using for loop and dcast() function, creating new tidy data with the average of each variable (each one separetly through iteration) for each activity and each subject